Palo Pinto, Texas

 Palo Pinto is a census-designated place (CDP) and unincorporated community in and the county seat of Palo Pinto County, Texas, United States.
-This was a new CDP for the 2010 census with a population of 333.
+As of the 2020 census, Palo Pinto had a population of 276.

 Geography

 Palo Pinto has a total area of 0.9 sqmi, all land.

 Climate

 The climate in this area is characterized by relatively high temperatures and evenly distributed precipitation throughout the year.
 The Köppen climate classification system describes the weather as humid subtropical, Cfa.